Esophageal Cancer (cont.)

-You'll need checkups after treatment for esophageal cancer.
+You'll need regular checkups (such as every 3 to 6 months) after treatment for cancer of the esophagus.
 Checkups help ensure that any changes in your health are noted and treated if needed.
-If you have any health problems between checkups, you should contact your doctor.
+If you have any health problems between checkups, contact your doctor.

-Checkups may include a physical exam, blood tests, chest x-ray, CT scans, endoscopy, or other tests.
+Checkups also help detect health problems that can result from cancer treatment.
+Checkups may include a physical exam, blood tests, chest x-rays, CT scans, endoscopy, or other tests.

 Sources of Support

-Learning you have esophageal cancer can change your life and the lives of those close to you.
+Learning that you have cancer of the esophagus can change your life and the lives of those close to you.
 These changes can be hard to handle.
 It's normal for you, your family, and your friends to need help coping with the feelings that a diagnosis of cancer can bring.